CSCfi/csc-user-guide/docs/apps/ddt.md

 module load ddt
 ```

-Compile the application to be debugged, for example a Fortran, C or C++
+Compile the application to be debugged, for example, a Fortran, C or C++
 program, with the compiler option `-g` to enable generation of debug
 information.